OSGeo/gdal/doc/source/development/rfc/rfc104_gdal_cli.rst

 Contact:       even.rouault @ spatialys.com
 Started:       2024-Nov-06
 Status:        Draft
-Target:        Presumably GDAL 3.11 for initial version, perhaps with only a subset
+Target:        GDAL 3.11 for initial version (full scope will likely take more development cycles)
 ============== =============================================

 Summary
 -------

-This RFC introduces a single "gdal" front-end command line interface, with consistent naming of options.
+This RFC introduces a single :program:`gdal` front-end command line interface (CLI), that exposes sub-commands, adopts a consistent naming of options, introduces new capabilities (pipelines) and a concept of algorithms that can be run through the CLI or that can be automatically discovered and invoked programmatically.

+This RFC gives the general principles and how they will be implemented on a subset of the envisioned commands.
+The initial candidate implementation will definitely not cover the full spectrum.
+Given that its size is already 7,900 new lines of code at time of writing, we need to limit its scope for reasonable reviewability.
+Extra functionality will be added progressively after RFC adoption and initial implementation.

 Motivation
 ----------